-- how much consideration is required;

-- when must it be paid; and

-- how are such agreements typically enforced and what is the burden of proof (many jurisdictions require the employer to demonstrate actual unfair competition, trade secret theft, or damages.

-Tailor the agreements as narrowly as possible.
-If you are worried primarily about theft of trade secrets or confidentiality, limit your agreements accordingly.
+- Whether legitimate business needs warrant restrictive covenants outside the U.S. - Each country likely has a different approach toward restrictive covenants make sure you understand the law in each country in which you plan to use such agreements. - How much consideration is required and when must it be paid? - How are such agreements typically enforced and what is the burden of proof?
+In many jurisdictions, the burden of proof is on the employer, and requires the employer to demonstrate actual unfair competition, trade secret theft, or damages.
+Keep in mind that most jurisdictions have not yet recognized the doctrine of inevitable disclosure. - Tailor the agreements as narrowly as possible.
+If you are worried primarily about theft of trade secrets or confidentiality, tailor your agreements accordingly.
 A non-competition agreement may not be necessary.

-Because many U.S. states employ "blue penciling" (that is, striking overbroad language or provisions while leaving the rest of the agreement intact) to overbroad agreements, some employers may routinely draft overbroad agreements, comfortable in the knowledge that a court will simply strike or modify overbroad provisions, but will not strike the entire agreement.
+Because many U.S. states employ "blue penciling" (that is, striking overbroad language or provisions while leaving the rest of the agreement intact) to overbroad agreements, employers may routinely draft overbroad agreements, comfortable in the knowledge that a court will simply strike or modify overbroad provisions, but will not strike the entire agreement.
 Many jurisdictions outside of the U.S. do not recognize blue-penciling, however, and overbroad provisions could result in the entire agreement being struck.